Analytics in S/4HANA – real shape of embedded analytics and beyond embedded analytics

 But unlike BW, sophisticated backend data modeling and data transformation is not possible in SAC, e.g. data integration between data in S/4HANA and that in Ariba including data transformation, is not possible.
 SAC BI and Application Design is almost the frontend solution.

 BusinessObjects is BI tools set consisting of Web Intelligence, Crystal Report, Live Office, Analysis Office and Lumira (Discovery/Designer).
 Explorer, Dashboard (f.k.a.
 Xcelsius) are also included.

 Customers who have BusinessObjects license can use it to create analytical applications/reports in S/4HANA.
 As Analytic Query of CDS View in S/4HANA can be used just the same way as BW Query, customers who have used BusinessObjects for BW Query can use it just the same way for S/4HANA Analytics.
 Analytic Query is main connection in BusinessObjects scenario.

 For using Analytic Query in BusinessObjects apps, e.g. WebI, AO, it has to be released as of S/4HANA 1809.
 See the SAP Note 2798285 or further detail.

 There are many tools in BusinessObjects and SAC and positioning of some tools are similar, so SAP have converging the tools as below.
 Application Design of SAC will replace Lumira 2.x (or Lumira Designer) in “Data Discovery and Application” after it is released.
-Detail of the roadmap published on Feb 2018 is here.
+Detail of the future direction of BusinesObjects is in the blog.

 It is normal scenario to use SAC and BusinessObjects together.
 Analysis Office is one of the main focus, and Web Intelligence and Crystal Report are the main solutions for Reporting.
 Key results of the survey of analytics and BI decision maker shows